iracooke/BC2023/lessons/README.md

 # Command Line Learning Environment for BC2023

-Heavily based on [command_line_bootcamp](https://github.com/blahah/command_line_bootcamp) by @blahah Richard Smith-Unna
+Based on [command_line_bootcamp](https://github.com/blahah/command_line_bootcamp) by @blahah Richard Smith-Unna

-This version customised to match the intended learning outcomes of BC2023 tutorials.
-Mostly less emphasis on path navigation and more on tools to parse file content.
+This version has been customised to match the intended learning outcomes of BC2023 tutorials.

 ### build and deploy the frontend